DurationFull-time 6 months, Part-time 1 year

 This graduate certificate is linked to industry through the Industry Advisory Committee (IAC) and through various consulting and research projects undertaken by staff.
 Members of the PAC provide valuable input and are a major driver for change in the curriculum, particularly with regard to industry trends and future graduate capabilities, the use of state-of-the-art software, the introduction of specialisations and, most importantly, support for the use of WIL.

-To complete the Graduate Certificate in Analytics, students must complete three subjects, including:
+To attain the Graduate Certificate in Analytics, students must complete three core subjects, including:

 - Data Wrangling